Chicago Bears Odds

 - 2000: Cade McNown — 9.
 Shane Matthews — 5.
 Jim Miller — 2.

-Best Head Coaches in Bears History
+Best head coaches in Bears history

-The legendary George Halas was in charge for much of the early going, while franchise legend Mike Ditka helped the club recapture its past glory in the 1980s.
-Since 1999, just five head coaches have roamed the sidelines in Chicago.
-Here’s a look at the records for each of them.
+The legendary George Halas was in charge for much of the early going, winning five championships in the days before the AFL-NFL merger.
+Franchise legend Mike Ditka helped the club recapture its past glory in the 1980s, winning the team’s only Superbowl in 1985.

 Coach | Tenure | Regular Season | Postseason |